Nachtalb/nicotine-plugin-core/README.md

 poetry run open-docs
 ```

-Once you've built and opened the documentation you will find a guide on how to
+Once you've built and opened the documentation, you will find a guide on how to
 use this core step by step under [Installation][installation-docs].
 Enjoy!

 ## Credits and Thanks

-This project is based on the work of the [Nicotine+][n+] team and the their
+This project is based on the work of the [Nicotine+][n+] team and their plugin
-plugin system.
+system.

 ## License